-A child's IEP team decides which related services are necessary.
+A child's Individualized Education Program (IEP) team decides which related services are necessary.
 Parents are important members of the IEP team.
-Qualified related service providers may also be members of the team.
-The team gathers information from evaluation and uses this information to determine a child's needs.
-The IEP team will discuss the child's needs and decide whether a related service is needed for the child to receive a Free Appropriate Public Education (FAPE).
+Qualified related service providers may also be members of the IEP team.

+The team gathers information from an evaluation and uses this information to determine a child's needs.
+The IEP team will discuss the child's needs and decide whether a related service is needed to help the child accomplish an instructional goal on the IEP.